slaugh/Backbone/README.md

-Welcome to the AWS CodeStar sample web application
+Welcome to the Backbone application
 ==================================================

-This sample code helps get you started with a simple Django web application deployed by AWS CodeDeploy and AWS CloudFormation to an Amazon EC2 server.
+This sample code combines a simple Django web application deployed by AWS CodeDeploy and AWS CloudFormation to an Amazon EC2 server.

 What's Here